Michigan Sports Betting – How To Bet On Sports Legally In MI

 Using this guide, Michigan residents interested in betting can review information concerning the state's gambling legislation, as well as, find legitimate and reputable offshore sportsbooks and state-licensed destinations to legally place bets at.

 Is Sports Betting Legal In Michigan?

-Yes, as of December 20th, local sports betting is legal in Michigan, as well as the option to place bets at offshore online bookmakers.
-Governor Gretchen Whitmer signed the Lawful Sports Betting Act into law as what many are seeing as an early Chrismas gift to his constituents.
+Yes, as of December 20th of 2019, local sports betting is legal in Michigan, as well as the option to place bets at offshore online bookmakers.
+Governor Gretchen Whitmer signed the Lawful Sports Betting Act into law as what many are seeing as an early Christmas gift to his constituents.

 The state has no active laws directly prohibiting online offshore sports betting nor are there federal laws that criminalize the use of offshore sportsbooks.
 This means MI players are not in violation of any state or federal laws for gambling at offshore sports betting sites.

-Below you will see a table containing several online sports betting destinations.
-Each one of these sportsbooks has been put through our rigorous screening process that checks for items like regulation compliance, betting line and wagering type selection, security settings, customer support, mobile/live betting capabilities and bonuses.
+Below you will see a list containing several online sports betting destinations.
+Each one of these sportsbooks has been put through our rigorous screening process that checks for items such as regulatory compliance, betting line and wagering type selection, security features, customer support, mobile/live betting capabilities, and bonuses.